privateprep/coding-space-website/src/pages/programs/summer.md

       ### Learn to Code in Our Immersive Camps

-      Our in-person summer camp is back and better than ever!
       Held Monday through Friday throughout the summer on the Upper East Side in NYC and Park Slope, Brooklyn, our camps combine project-based coding, STEM exploration, team-building activities, exciting field trips, and more to create an unforgettable summer experience.
     fgColor: "#264548"
   - type: textAndImageBlock
     buttons: